dbolotov/human_activity_recognition_with_vw/README.md

 4. Change algorithm, parameters, etc. based on performance.

 This study uses Vowpal Wabbit to build the prediction model.
-VW produces good results fast.
+Vowpal Wabbit is fast, simple to set up and use, and makes you chuckle when its name is said out loud.

 Modules from the scikit-learn python library are used to evaluate performance.
-The training, testing and evaluation steps are performed from a python script.
-All code was run on linux.
+The training, testing and evaluation steps are performed via a python script.
+All code is run on linux.